Biden and Japan's Suga project unity against China's assertiveness | Law-Order

 Suga said he and Biden agreed on the necessity of frank discussions with China in the context of Beijing's activities in the Indo-Pacific region.
 The summit - Biden's first in-person meeting with a foreign leader as president - came just days after China sent 25 aircraft, including fighters and nuclear-capable bombers, near Taiwan, which Beijing considers a wayward province.

-Japan has been criticised for not taking stronger action on alleged human rights abuses - denied by Beijing - for fear of a backlash that could hurt its companies with business in China.
+Japan has been criticised for not taking stronger action on alleged human rights abuses for fear of a backlash that could hurt its firms with business in China, its biggest trade partner.
 At the White House news conference, Suga said he told Biden that he was committed to moving forward with the summer Olympic Games in Japan and that Biden offered his support.
 Japan is grappling with rising coronavirus infections with fewer than 100 days until the planned start.

 "I told the president about my determination to realize the Tokyo Olympic and Paralympic games this summer as a symbol of global unity," Suga said.
 As they sat down for talks, Biden, Suga and their two delegations all wore masks, in keeping with protocols to protect against the spread of COVID-19.